oriolf/api-wrapper-kata/README.md

 In this kata we propose a simple user API, and ask the user to augment and enhance it to offer more functionality.

-The success of the kata is achieved if "go test" passes with zero errors.
+The success of the kata is achieved if `./check-solution.sh {{ solution folder }}` passes with zero errors.
+Inside the solution folder should be a script `run.sh` which starts the new API server.

 ## Old API